Eating Recovery Center Offers Guidance to Help Individuals Avoid Eating Disorders Relapse During National Eating Disorders Awareness Week 2013

 - Remain actively engaged with the aftercare plan.
 Discharge planning and the development of a recovery-focused post-treatment strategy are critical in creating sustainable recoveries and preventing relapse.
-These individualized aftercare plans are created by licensed therapists who work closely with a patient’s treatment team to identify emotional, behavioral and situational discharge challenges, and outline personal and recovery-focused goals.
+These individualized aftercare plans are created by licensed clinicians who work closely with a patient’s treatment team to identify emotional, behavioral and situational discharge challenges, and outline personal and recovery-focused goals.

 - Develop a strong supportive network.
 Friends, family and colleagues who have been educated about eating disorders and understand how to support a loved one in his or her recovery can be very helpful in sustaining recovery.
 Many individuals find a strong recovery-focused community through the alumni programming offered by many treatment centers.
 These programs generally provide ongoing education, events and a sense of community to support a life of eating disorders recovery.